IQisMySenpai/CoolOutput/README.md

 ## Examples

-Some examples on I plan on using the code.
+Some examples on how I plan on using the code.

 ### Progress Bar Class